huangtian666/ip/docs/README.md

 To start TalkGPT:

 1. Open the application.
-(If using the jar file, start with `java -jar talkgpt.jar`)
+   - If using the jar file, firstly download the jar file.
+   - Place the file in a folder.
+   - Open the terminal at the folder
+   - Run in terminal - `java -jar talkgpt.jar`
 2. The chatbot will greet you with:
    ```
    👋 Hello!
 I'm TalkGPT.
 What can I do for you?